Methods and technologies / Characterization and measurements | Research Center for Electronic and Optical Materials

 Transmission electron microscopy is used for various structural evaluations such as nano-sized structures and crystal defects.

 Three TEM images.
-Top: 20nm scale GaAs/InAs layers.
-Bottom left: InAs on Si with 2 interface dislocations marked by T symbols.
-Bottom right: alternating WSe2/MoSe2 layers on GaAs, with crystal models showing precise stacking.
+Top: GaAs/InAs layers.
+Bottom left: InAs on Si with dislocations.
+Bottom right: alternating WSe2/MoSe2 layers on GaAs with models.

 Probe microscopes